International Affairs: Employment

 - With International Affairs, review your final OPT application documents for submission.

-- International Affairs will generate a new I-20 with your requested OPT application dates and submit the application to USCIS for processing.
+- International Affairs will issue a new I-20 in SEVIS with your requested OPT application dates, review the application with you and submit the application to USCIS by mail for processing.

-Once your application is received by USCIS, you will receive a receipt from USCIS that has a "receipt number" with which you can track your case status as the application moves through the review process with USCIS.
-You can track your USCIS case status here.
-Once approved, you will receive what is called "Employment Authorization Document" (EAD), which we also like to call your OPT card.
-This card is like a Social Security card—it is unique to you and very important to keep safe and secure.
+Upon receipt,you will receive notice from USCIS with a "receipt number" you can use to track your case status as the application moves through the review process.
+Once approved, you will receive what is called an "Employment Authorization Document" (EAD), also known as your OPT card.
+This card is like a Social Security card or Passport —it is unique to you and very important to keep safe and secure.
 It lists the exact dates of your authorized OPT period and is presented to employers as evidence of your work eligibility once you are hired.

 Can I travel outside the United States while my OPT application is pending?

-Traveling outside the United States is discouraged while your OPT application is pending.
-If you must travel during this period of time, please speak to International Affairs prior to doing so.
-You are free to travel within the United States while your application is pending.
+Traveling outside the U.S. is discouraged while your OPT application is pending.
+If there are any problems with your application, USCIS may send a RFE (Request for Evidence) which requires a response which may require you to be in the U.S. to respond.
+If you are required to travel internationally while your application is pending, please speak to International Affairs prior to finalizing your plans.
+You are free to travel within the U.S. while your application is pending.

 What happens after I receive my Employment Authorization Document (EAD)/OPT Card?

 Once your OPT period begins, you are expected to work.
 Work may be part-time or full-time, and can be paid or unpaid.
-You are required to report your employment or changes to your employment to International Affairs, as this information is recorded in SEVIS.
+You are required to report your employment and any changes to your employment to International Affairs, as this information is recorded in SEVIS.
 Details are collected in an online OPT Employment Reporting web form.
-Changes and updates must be made within 10 days in order to maintain your immigration status.
+Changes and updates must be reported within 10 days in order to maintain your immigration status.

-What type of work or employment can I accept after I receive my EAD/OPT Card?
+What type of work or employment can I accept after I receive my EAD/OPT Card, and does the work have to be paid?

 I received a job offer and they want me to start right away, but I don’t have my EAD/OPT Card yet, may I begin working?

-You may NOT begin working until you receive your EAD/OPT Card and you may not work outside the dates listed on your EAD/OPT Card.
-Your employer will likely ask for a copy of your OPT Card to determine employment eligibility, so it is important that you do not agree to begin working before you receive your OPT card or agree to work on any dates outside the dates listed on your OPT Card.
+You may NOT begin working until you receive your EAD/OPT Card and you may only work between the dates listed on your EAD/OPT Card.
+Your employer will likely ask for a copy of your OPT Card to determine employment eligibility, so it is important that you do not agree to begin working before you receive your OPT card or agree to work outside the dates listed on your OPT Card.

 What information am I required to report to International Affairs while on OPT?

-You are required to report any changes in your address, name, or employment status while on OPT.
-Additionally, if you change your immigration status or decide to permanently depart the United States during your OPT period, you are required to report this to International Affairs.
+You are required to report any changes in your address, name, or employment status while on OPT within 10 days.
+Additionally, if you change your immigration status or decide to permanently depart the U.S. during your OPT period, you are required to report this to International Affairs using the OPT Employment Reporting web form.

 When are the mandatory OPT workshops held?

-OPT Workshops are held every Tuesday from 12:10–12:50 p.m. at the International Affairs office.
+OPT Workshops are held every Tuesday from 12:10–12:50 p.m. in International Affairs office.
 Contact International Affairs for special evening workshop dates and times or with any questions.